-During the current year, the Group recognised government grants of approximately HK\$1,438,000 in respect of Covid-19 related subsidies, of which approximately HK\$1,418,000 relates to Employment Support Schemes provided by the Hong Kong government.
+During the year ended 31 December 2020, the Group recognised government grants of approximately HK\$1,438,000 in respect of Covid-19 related subsidies, of which approximately HK\$1,418,000 relates to Employment Support Schemes provided by the Hong Kong government.
 Various government grants have been received for tax refunded.
 There are no unfulfilled conditions or contingencies relating to grants.